-The Agency participated actively in the electricity network code development process, by providing its reasoned opinion on the network codes submitted by ENTSO-E, pursuant to Article 6(7) of Regulation (EC) No 714/2009, and, when it is satisfied that the network code is in line with the relevant framework quidelines, recommends its adoption to the Commission pursuant to Article 6(9) of Regulation
+The Agency participates actively in the electricity network code development process, by providing its reasoned opinion on the network codes submitted by ENTSO-E, pursuant to Article 6(7) of Regulation (EC) No 714/2009, and, when it is satisfied that the network code is in line with the relevant FG, recommends its adoption to the Commission pursuant to Article 6(9) of Regulation (EC) No 714/2009.
+However, if a network code on which the Agency has issued a reasoned opinion indicating the need for amendments is re-submitted by ENTSO-E, but it is deemed not in line with the relevant FG, the Agency issues a 'qualified' recommendation for adoption of the network code, subject to modifications of its text.